Whiteknight/ParserObjects/docs/v5/sequences.md

 var stats = sequence.GetStatistics();
 ```

-The statistics returned are a read-only snapshot and will not automatically update as the sequence is used.
+The statistics returned are a read-only snapshot.
+You must call `.GetStatistics()` again to get updated values.